 What To Do If Your RV Converter Is OK, But The Batteries Still Aren’t Charging

-- Check there is charging voltage on the battery bank terminals
+- Check there is charging voltage on the battery bank terminals,

-- Check the battery isolator is on
+- Confirm the battery isolator is on,

-- Check for blown fuses or circuit breakers between the converter and the battery bank.
+- Check for blown fuses or circuit breakers between the converter and the battery bank,

 Check Your Battery

 Now check the battery’s voltage using your multimeter.
-Your battery reading on the multimeter should be between 12.3 and 12.7V.
-If it is lower than that, your battery is flat and needs either a charge or replacing.
-Learn more about how to carry out a full battery test in our Campervan Electrics Handbook.
+Your battery reading on the multimeter should be between 12.3 and 12.7 V. If it is lower, your battery is flat and needs either a charge or replacement.

 RV Converter Troubleshooting